DavidJCobb/DovahKit/TODO/dovahscript.md

 * **It's not clear how to represent collections of collections.** If the only distinction between `foo.bar` and `foo.bar[5]` is a single flag set across the entire wrapper, then how do we distinguish `foo.bar[5][7]` from either of those?
 This has come up when dealing with NavMeshInfoMap form data: the form stores a list of precomputed paths, and each precomputed path is just a list of navmesh forms; thus `navi.precomputed_paths[i][j]` should yield a navmesh form.

 I need to rethink wrappers.

+### Better access to UI models

+Right now, Dovahscript makes it possible for Lua to refer to a "flat" model's rows, columns, and cells, a way that accounts for the insertion or deletion of rows (i.e. if Lua refers to row #5, and we delete row #3, then Lua will still refer to the same row even though that row is now #4).

+However, I don't believe I ever implemented this functionality for trees, so we can't offer things like treeviews.
+Such an implementation would be fairly similar, except that deleting a model item would require us to find and sever any Lua references to child or descendant items.

+What's more: Lua can't attach arbitrary data to model items.
+There's no system whereby we can bind data to e.g. `(Qt::ItemDataRole)(Qt::UserRole + 1000)`.
+This makes some scripted tasks kind of painful, and it means that widgets like treeviews would have extremely limited utility.
+If we wanted to implement this, we'd need a system whereby the Qt model item stores a handle to Lua data, and that data is refcounted.
+We'd need two tables:

+* When you try to add Lua data to a model item, we store that data in a strong (i.e. non-weak) table and reserve a handle for it.

+* When we actually get around to creating the model item natively, we store a reference to the Lua data in a weak table, store the refcounting handle in the Qt model, and then remove the Lua data from the strong table.

+This order of operations should ensure that the data isn't dropped in transit.